Vaccinations against Corona already in winter? German company reports a redeeming breakthrough

 Of the Corona vaccine BNT162b2 have “an excellent profile”, says Biontech boss Ugur Sahin in an interview with Frankfurter Allgemeine Zeitung.
 In addition, you are “slowly approaching the home straight,” said Sahin.

-First Corona vaccinations could start in winter.
+First Corona vaccinations could already start in winter – regardless of the flu vaccinations recommended by experts.
 And that without a long start-up phase.
 “If all the horses finish, we’ll be way too much vaccine have “, said Federal Minister of Health Jens Spahn.

 Corona vaccine: Biontech expects 350 million corona vaccine doses by summer 2021